Sorry, you need to enable JavaScript to visit this website.

 The BSO must also follow other applicable requirements in the law, including developing and submitting a proposed battery stewardship plan and implementing the plan once DOEE approves it.

-Call2Recycle’s proposed battery stewardship plan
+Call2Recycle’s battery stewardship plan

 Legislative and Regulatory Update

 Legislation amending the District’s battery stewardship law became effective on March 10, 2023.
-These amendments have been incorporated into the battery stewardship law and provide important clarifications, technical corrections, and other changes that will help the program run more smoothly
+These amendments have been incorporated into the battery stewardship law and provide important clarifications, technical corrections, and other changes that will help the program run more smoothly.

 To build out the framework for the battery stewardship program, DOEE issued regulations that became effective on December 30, 2022.